 To take advantage of these newer treatments, children and teens with Ewing sarcoma should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating this age group and have access to the latest research.
 A doctor who specializes in treating children and teens with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
-Special activities and programs to help your child and family cope may also be available.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for children and teens and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
+Special activities and programs to help your family cope may also be available.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 However, chemotherapy for Ewing sarcoma is usually injected into a vein or muscle; it is rarely given by mouth.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+These side effects usually go away after treatment is finished.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 When possible, surgical removal of the tumor should happen after chemotherapy.
 Surgery may also be needed to remove any remaining cancer cells after chemotherapy or radiation therapy.
 An orthopedic oncologist is usually the doctor who will perform the surgery.
-Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy x-rays or other high-energy particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-For Ewing sarcoma, radiation therapy is used when surgery is not possible or did not remove all of the tumor cells, as well as when chemotherapy was not effective.
+For Ewing sarcoma, radiation therapy is used when surgery is not possible or if surgery did not remove all of the tumor cells, as well as when chemotherapy was not effective.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 In the long term, radiation therapy can also interfere with normal bone growth and increase the risk of developing a secondary cancer.
 Learn more about the basics of radiation therapy.

-A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+A bone marrow transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells.
+These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+This procedure is also called a stem cell transplant.
+This is because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-The goal of stem cell transplantation is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
-Learn more about the basics of stem cell and bone marrow transplantation.
+The goal of stem cell transplantation is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy, and then allow replacement blood stem cells to create healthy bone marrow.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.

 Remission and the chance of recurrence